ykfre/llvm-project/README.md

     }
 will raise an error in compilation time.

-4) make sure noexcept function can not call a function which may throw without the function to be placed under try catch
+4) make sure a noexcept function can not call a function which may throw without the function to be placed under an ellipsis try catch block
 ##### for example:
     void f()
     {